Let's talk about embodied carbon

 Both operational and embodied emissions need to be reduced drastically, to tackle climate change.
 Carbon-Based Design illustrated the importance of embodied emissions and how to reduce them.
 What are these two types of emissions?

 Operational emissions happen during the use phase of a building.
 Heating, cooling and lighting are some examples.
 Architects of today have expanded their knowledge on designing energy efficient buildings.
 Embodied emissions on the other hand seem to be a blind spot.
 It is a topic we wanted to explore and shine a light on.
 Embodied carbon emissions happen in the production and construction phase of a building and its materials.
 In this report, we show how architects can become aware of these hidden emissions and how they could reduce them.

 The so-called Milieu Prestatie Gebouwen (MPG) is a mandatory way of calculating the embodied impact of new buildings in the Netherlands.
 Have you heard of it?

 Is it a tool you use during the design process?
 Even though the MPG is a good initiative, it is not a user-friendly tool for sustainable architecture just yet.
 We encourage you to have a look into the MPG calculations of projects.
 Try picking them apart, understanding the origins of embodied emissions, and looking for ways to optimize the results.
 In the CBD report, we did just that.
 We critically assessed the calculation method, looked into alternative materials and different design solutions.

 Here are some of the most important takeaways:

-24 guidelines to reduce architecture's carbon footprint
+to reduce carbon footprint

 The R-ladder “Refuse, reduce, reuse, recycle” is a good rule of thumb.
 The best option is to build less, renovate more and reuse what we have.
 The less we build new, the fewer emissions we cause.
 With one exception: